 - Vordemberge-Gildewart Award

-In the beginning of 2020, GEM Den Haag organised the Vordemberghe-Gildewart award.
-Ten artists had been selected for this prestigious prize and exhibited together.
-Studio Lennarts & De Bruijn has been asked to design the catalog which is a nice representation of the various participating artists.
+At the beginning of 2020, GEM Den Haag organised the Vordemberghe-Gildewart award.
+Ten artists had been selected for this prestigious prize and were exhibited together.
+Yours truly have been requested to design the catalog which turned out as a nice representation of the various selected artists.

 - Printed by: Drukkerij Tielen

-Next door neighbour Het Kunstmuseum recently bought Konstruction No.5, one of the works of Vordemberghe-Gildewart and planned a VG exhibition paralel to the Award exhibition in GEM Den Haag.
-That's why we decided to bring back some recognisable shapes and colors of VG's work, into our Award campaign and publication.
-Honouring Vordemberge-Gildewart.
+Next door neighbor Het Kunstmuseum recently bought Konstruction No.5, one of the works of Vordemberghe-Gildewart , and planned on doing a VG exhibition parallel to the Award exhibition in GEM Den Haag.